Sausage & Beans with Rice Recipe

 - 1 tablespoon Dijon mustard

-- 1. In a large skillet, saute onion and green pepper in oil until onion is crisp-tender.
-Add garlic; cook 1 minute longer.
+- 1. In a large skillet, saute the onion, green pepper and garlic in oil until onion is crisp-tender.
 Stir in the remaining ingredients.
 Pour into a greased 13-in. x 9-in. baking dish.

 - 2. Cover and bake at 350° for 15 minutes.
 Uncover; bake 10-15 minutes longer or until liquid is absorbed and rice is tender.
 Yield: 6 servings.